Thou shalt not steal; an empty feat,

 For instance, many wood and paper products that are offered to consumers for sale carry labels making pro-environmental claims such as “for every tree felled, at least two are planted.”
 However, a survey of 80 such claims found that 77 could not be substantiated at all, 3 could be only partially substantiated, and almost all were withdrawn when challenged.
 Understandably, the public has learned to dismiss such claims made by companies themselves.

 Milton Friedman was adamantly opposed to the licensing of professionals and businesses in order to ensure minimum standards of competence, safety, and honesty.
 If his foolish proposal were ever adopted, it would open the floodgates to all sorts of fraudsters, con men, and other unscrupulous imposters who are more than willing to take advantage of the public’s ignorance and gullibility in order to make money.
 In the past, there really did exist snake-oil salesmen who roamed the country looking for new victims to whom they could sell their worthless or dubious products.
 Today, their modern-day counterparts do not limit themselves to such laborious and small-scale methods of deceiving the public.
-When the regulators are away, the criminals – and cheats and swindlers – come out to play.
+When the regulators are away or don’t do their job properly, the criminals – and cheats and swindlers – come out to play.

 The efforts to reduce the other element in the profit equation, namely costs, have been equally numerous, varied, and ingenious.
-Of course, many of these efforts are legitimate endeavours that benefit customers by reducing the costs of products and services which they purchase.
+Of course, many of these efforts are legitimate endeavours that benefit customers by reducing the costs of products and services that they purchase.
 But not all of them are legal, moral, fair, or desirable from the customers’ perspective.
 The desire to increase one’s profits or reduce one’s losses by reducing costs can manifest itself in numerous ways.
-Some examples are not paying taxes, obtaining the necessary license or certificate by illegal means, employing child labour, hiring illegal immigrants and underpaying them, underpaying or failing to pay one’s employees, making them work in unsanitary or dangerous conditions or workplaces, using intimidation to force them to work harder or work extra hours for which they are not paid, denying them the benefits to which they are entitled, using food products – in the case of restaurants and food companies – that are past their expiry date, not fit for human consumption, or not correctly labelled, ignoring safety regulations that would increase costs, bribing inspectors for their approval because this is cheaper than complying with safety and other regulations, using cheaper materials than those specified in the contract or ingredient list, substituting a cheaper alternative for a more costly one, selling used products as new, attempting to conceal mistakes when they are made, continuing to use equipment that is no longer safe because it would be expensive to replace it, failing to make necessary repairs, using measuring devices that overstate the quantity of goods sold by weight, and so forth.
+Some examples are not paying taxes, obtaining the necessary license or certificate by illegal means, employing child labour, hiring illegal immigrants and underpaying them, underpaying or failing to pay one’s employees, making them work in unsanitary or dangerous conditions or workplaces, using intimidation to force them to work harder or work extra hours for which they are not paid, denying them the benefits to which they are entitled, using food products – in the case of restaurants and food companies – that are past their expiry date, not fit for human consumption, or not correctly labelled, ignoring safety regulations that would increase costs, bribing inspectors for their approval because this is cheaper than complying with safety and other regulations, substituting a cheaper ingredient or material for a more costly one, selling used products as new, attempting to conceal mistakes when they are made, continuing to use equipment that is no longer safe because it would be expensive to replace it, failing to make necessary repairs, using measuring devices that overstate the quantity of goods sold by weight, and so forth.
 Here is an example that occurred during World War Two, with serious consequences for the sailors on board the ship:

 But when a newly launched ship, a tanker called Schenectady built by Henry J. Kaiser, broke in two at Portland, Oregon, in January 1943, the question of steel plate became one of vital importance.